Donovan Wilson and Maurice Canady Expected Back Against WFT

 Maurice Canady was a guy that PFF’s advanced numbers liked before signing with Dallas, suggesting he could potentially be a guy that responded when handed a bigger role.
 That hasn’t been the case so far, as he has just three tackles this season after opting out of the 2020 campaign.

-Canady is more likely to make his impact felt on special teams than , as he's lined up for 45% of the available Special Teams snaps in the six games he's suited up for this season.
+Canady is more likely to make his impact felt on special teams than defense, as he’s lined up for 45% of the available Special Teams snaps in the six games he’s suited up for this season.

-Dallas will likely also be missing two of their assistant coaches Sunday night, as Special Teams Assistant Matt Daniels and Coach Aden Durde both entered COVID-19 protocols over the weekend.
+Dallas will likely also be missing two of their assistant coaches Sunday night, as Special Teams Assistant Matt Daniels and Defensive Line Coach Aden Durde both entered COVID-19 protocols over the weekend.
 If they are unable to clear protocols by tomorrow night some combination of John Fassel, Rob Davis, and Leon Lett will fill in for Daniels and Durde.

-There is a lot on the line tomorrow night as the Cowboys will look to clinch the title at home.
+There is a lot on the line tomorrow night as the Cowboys will look to clinch the NFC East title at home.
 They are very much in “Next Man Up” mode at the moment and a win here is needed if they want to remain in the hunt for the No. 1 seed in the NFC after the Packers took care of the Browns on Saturday night to move to 12-3 on the season.

 2 Comments